testground/testground/docs/PLAN_SPEC.md

 ## Testing Plans MVP

 The testing Plans linked below have been identified as the most valuable sets of tests to implement for the Testground MVP.
 The goal of delivering a good characterization of the performance of IPFS in specific areas that can bolster our confidence level in shipping high quality releases of go-ipfs.
-Once the first 10 test Plans are written and TestGround fully deployed and operation, we will continue expanding the types of tests available.
+Once the first 10 test Plans are written and Testground fully deployed and operation, we will continue expanding the types of tests available.

 - 01. [`Plan:` Chewing strategies for Large DataSets](../plans/chew-large-datasets)
 - 02. [`Plan:` Data Transfer of Random DataSets (Bitswap/GraphSync)](../plans/data-transfer-datasets-random)